Alluxio/alluxio/docs/en/operation/StressBench.md

 ### Single node testing with operation: DistributedLoad
 #### Prerequisite
 * A running Alluxio cluster with one master, and one worker.
-See [Building Alluxio From Source](https://docs.alluxio.io/os/user/edge/en/contributor/Building-Alluxio-From-Source.html) for more details.
 #### Notice
-`warmup`  and `duration` parameters are not valid in distributedLoad test since it's hard to measure the actual start time and end time of distributedLoad jobs.
+`warmup`  and `duration` parameters are not valid in distributedLoad test.
 We just send all distributedLoad jobs at the beginning and record the throughput when all jobs finishes.
 #### Create test files
 Write the test files by running the benchmark with `--operation CreateFiles` into the test directory
 ```console